Love bushwalking? Here are four walks in Fleurieu Peninsula national parks that you cannot miss.

 Here are four of our favourite walks in the region’s national parks:

-1. Aaron Creek Circuit Hike at Deep Creek Conservation Park
+1. Aaron Creek Circuit Hike at Deep Creek National Park

 3 hours return (5.5 km)

-This challenging but rewarding trail is one of the hidden gems of Deep Creek Conservation Park.
+This challenging but rewarding trail is one of the hidden gems of Deep Creek National Park.

 Starting at the Aaron Creek picnic area and car park, near Goondooloo Cottage on Blowhole Beach Road, this walk will take you straight out to the coast where can you see spectacular views of the Southern Ocean waves crashing into the rocky cove below.